waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR: Walkable.
 Verified.
 - WALL: Impassable.
 Verified.
 - WATER: Needs Surf (HM03).
 Verified.
 - ICE: Sliding mechanic.
+You slide until you hit a wall, an object, or a non-ice tile.
 Verified.
-You slide until you hit a wall, an object, or a non-ice tile.
 - PIT: Warp to B2F.
 Verified.
 - BOULDER: Pushable with Strength (HM04).
 Verified.

 # B1F Boulder Puzzle
 - Start Turn: 28207.
-- Pit 3 (5, 12): COMPLETED with Boulder 3.
+- Pit 3 (5, 12): COMPLETED with Boulder 3 (Object ID 3).
-- Pit 4 (12, 13): COMPLETED with Boulder 4.
+- Pit 4 (12, 13): COMPLETED with Boulder 4 (Object ID 4).

 ## Boulder 1 Sequence (ID 1)
 1. Push Up to (11, 5).
 [DONE - T28361]
 2. Move to (12, 5).
 [DONE - T28362]
 3. Push Left to (10, 5).
 [DONE - T28363]
 4. Move to (10, 6).
-[NEXT]
+[DONE - T28367]
 5. Push Up to (10, 1).
+[NEXT]
 6. Move to (9, 1).
 7. Push Right to (11, 1).
 8. Move to (11, 0).